windrichie/autotagging-config/README.md

 This repository provides an automated solution to enforce mandatory tags on AWS resources using AWS Config Rules and Lambda functions.

 ## Disclaimer
 This project is for demonstration purposes and should be thoroughly reviewed and tested before using in production environments.
+You should work with your organisation’s security team to comply with the standards set if you are to deploy this solution in Production environment.

 ## Overview